-Stories in the sacred texts of Judaism, Christianity and Islam are designed to teach us about the awesome power of God.
+Stories in the sacred texts of Judaism, Christianity and Islam teach us about the awesome power of God.
 From them we can learn lessons applicable in any era; human traits have remained the same over several millennia.

 Abraham in the Bible

-Prophet Abraham is a biblical figure that all three great monotheistic religions hold in high esteem and thus they are collectively referred to as the Abrahamic faiths.
+Prophet Abraham is a biblical figure that all three great monotheistic religions hold in high esteem; they are collectively Abrahamic faiths.

 However the biblical narrative of Abraham is distinctly different from what we understand from the Quran and the authentic traditions of Prophet Muhammad.

 In much the same way as the early Christians, Prophet Muhammad and his followers did not believe they were starting a new religion.

 They believed that God had revealed sacred texts before the Quran but they had been corrupted; and Prophet Muhammad, like Jesus before him, was to lead the people back to pure monotheism.

 It was only after the Christians and Jews failed to accept Prophet Muhammad’s teaching that they began to view themselves as having the superior faith.

 However they maintained strong familial connections with Judaism and Christianity; and the Quran adds new depth to the biblical stories.

 The story of Abraham features extensively in the Quran.
 He is the friend of God; he is a hanif (follower of unadulterated monotheism); and his first son, Ishmael, the father of the Arabs, is the son with whom God tested Abraham.